mpollmeier/scala-repl-pp/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.michaelpollmeier/scala-repl-pp_3/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.michaelpollmeier/scala-repl-pp_3)

 ## scala-repl-pp
-Scala REPL PlusPlus - a (slightly) better Scala 3 / dotty REPL.

-Motivation: scala-repl-pp fills a gap between the standard Scala3 REPL, Ammonite and scala-cli.
+Scala REPL PlusPlus: a better Scala 3 REPL.
+With many features inspired by ammonite and scala-cli while keeping complexity low by depending on (and not adding much on top of) the stock Scala 3 REPL.

 ## TOC
 <!-- generated with: -->